 See Related: Tips to Plan an Amazing Girls’ Trip to Amsterdam

 I’ll go ahead and start by saying Canvas is not for everyone.
 Strictly speaking, Canvas isn’t even a nightclub.

 Located on the seventh floor of VolksHOTEL in a former newspaper office, Canvas is a cool bar, restaurant, and event space.
 You can enjoy yoga classes and massage sessions here during the day, stop by for dinner, or party into the evening at this unique complex.

-Every Friday and Saturday night, Canvas becomes a fantastic little nightclub with in-house DJs and touring live music acts spanning a myriad of cultures and genres.
+Every Friday and Saturday night, Canvas becomes a fantastic little nightclub with in-house DJs, and touring live music acts spanning various cultures and genres.
 Its expertly mixed drinks are also a huge draw.

-While it’s not the biggest club in town (and I can’t say that the lighting was the best when I was there), it is a super rooftop venue and it’s another one of those places where you can enjoy your whole night in one place.
+While it’s not the biggest club in town (and I can’t say that the lighting was the best when I was there), it is a super rooftop venue and one place where you can enjoy your whole night in one place.
 So grab a drink from the cocktail bar on the terraces and enjoy the views of Amsterdam’s nightlife scene from on high.

 - Eclectic music and performance venue

 - Eat, drink, sleep, repeat, all under one roof

 - Pretty small venue